Long lines reported near Philly-area colleges, prompting hours-long waits and a visit from Paul Rudd

 Voters at polling places near Philadelphia-area college campuses reported waiting in line for more than two hours Tuesday, prompting elections observers to seek extended hours and even drawing actor Paul Rudd to hand out water to people in line.

 “It was brutal,” said Brendan Xanthos, 19, a Lehigh engineering student.
-“But I feel like it was necessary...
-I’ve been waiting to do this since I was a kid, so as long as my vote matters, that’s all I cared about.”
+“But I feel like it was necessary. … I’ve been waiting to do this since I was a kid, so as long as my vote matters, that’s all I cared about.”

 And at a precinct near Villanova’s campus in Delaware County, more than 200 people were lined up outside at 4:15 p.m.
 Tuesday.
 Many of them were college students waiting more than 90 minutes to vote.

 The ACLU unsuccessfully filed a lawsuit Tuesday evening asking a judge to extend voting for two hours, until 10 p.m., at the Villanova location, saying the county did not provide adequate support.
 According to the filing, only three machines were provided to cover two voting divisions.
-A judge denied their request.
+A judge denied the request.

 “The counties know from history that students come out for presidential elections, and they should have been better prepared,” Witold Walczak, legal director of the ACLU of Pennsylvania, said in a statement.

-Jim Allen, the Delaware County director of elections, said the county sent more resources to the Villanova polling places midday.
+Jim Allen, the Delaware County director of elections, said the county sent more resources to the Villanova polling places at midday.
 The slowdown, he said, was caused in part by newly registered voters who had issues — like a missing apartment number — in their registration applications.

 ”In most neighborhoods, you don’t have many young people registering for the first time in that jurisdiction,” Allen said.
 “Except for on campuses, then you’re going to run into this.”